Markmax2304/MineSweeper/README.md

 # MineSweeper
-Minesweeper game is made by Unity
+Minesweeper game is made by Unity.

+Classes Diagram of this game.
 ![Classes Diagram](minesweeper_diagram_classes.jpg)